justgage/ButterflyOils/README.md

 - Information on purchaces in back end.

 ##Todo
-- get wroking with MySql.
-- make a login pannel.
 - Make it able to add and remove oils.
+- Load info for oils.
+- WORK WITH PAYPAL

 ##Ideas.
 - JQuery search and adding to shopping cart.